bonimy/MushROMs/doc/SMB1 Level Format.md

 0 | Light blue background with underwater music
 1 | Light blue background with above ground music
 2 | Black background with underground music
-3 | Black backgorund with castle music
+3 | Black background with castle music

 - **Note**: This variable will always have the same value as `$7E:005C`, the area type.

 **`$7E:074F`**: Area _index_.
 This is determined by the lower five bits of `$7E:0750`, the area _number_.
 The difference can be confusing at first, but will be analyzed shortly.

 **`$04:C148`**: Table of relative indices to sprite area data pointer tables (called at `$04:C05A`).
 This table is indexed by area type.
-Much like how we used the worl number to determine the start offset for getting the area number per level, we're using the area type to get the pointer to the sprite data per area index (an example will be provided afterward to try to clear any confusion).
+Much like how we used the world number to determine the start offset for getting the area number per level, we're using the area type to get the pointer to the sprite data per area index (an example will be provided afterward to try to clear any confusion).

 Index | Area Type | Table Value
 --- | --- | ---